luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_eShopSupport-Assistant_Fixed-With-Azure_OpenAI/README.md

-# How to fix the Assistant in the eShopSupport App
+# How to fix the AI Assistant in the eShopSupport App

 The original **eshopsupport** github repo is in this URL: https://github.com/dotnet/eShopSupport